0x42697262/obsidian_files/Notes/020 Studies/Think.md

 A bit lacking on this lesson but it was alright I guess.
 If you have a social media account, you should be aware of the actions that you do every moment.
 Who knows that every picture you upload, every memes you share, every comments you engage can potentially be used against you in the future.

 # Week 7
+The last lesson of this class, quite intrigued how quick it ended.
+This is my last learning log.
 ### 1. What is professional ethics?
 What is professional code of ethics?
 Compare.
+Professional ethics is sort of like an expectation for investors and consumers to have quality standards on their products or services.
+It makes the investors and consumers trust the business.
+This is not only limited to the two, but also involves the relationships with and responsibilities towards others who use the products and services including to whom it affects.
+Professional code of ethics just simply makes sure that businesses are behaving in such a manner that is socially acceptable and respectful of one another.
+Professional ethics focuses more on personal and corporate standards that are expected to have certain professional code of ethics behaviors.

 ### 2. For computing professionals, which organizations develop professional codes of ethics?
 What are the core values espouse by these organizations’ code of conduct for computer professionals?
 Describe.
+These organizationis are Association for Computing Machinery (ACM), Institute of Electrical and Electronics Engineers (IEEE), and Tralee Institute of Technology.
+They have basic ethical values of honesty and fairness, responsibility to respect confidentiality, maintain professional competence, being aware of relevant laws and owner contracts and agreements, upholds respect, protect privacy, and respects property rights.

 ### 3. What are the ethical guidelines and professional responsibilities for computer professionals?
 Summarize.
+There are a lot of ethical guidelines and professional responsibilities, although the most important thing to consider is that communicate, respect, understand, and provide honest behaviors to the clients or customers.
+If the business sector where to do this, they will be successful.
+Although the same thing can be said when they try to unethical, business sectors can still succeed.

 ### 4. What are the two (2) major phases in ethical scenario analysis?
 Describe.
+The first phase is the brainstorming phase where you list all the stakeholders then list the risks, problems, issues, consequences and then the benefiits.
+Then the next phase is the analysis phase where you identify the responsibilities of the decision maker and the rights of stakeholders.
+Which then we consider the effect to the stakeholders and after that we categorize them.

 ### 5. In the analysis phase of a scenario., which part you think is the most critical one?
 Justify.
+I think the most important part is identifying the rights of the stakeholders since the next steps would not have any meaning if the stakeholders did not have any rights.
+Like for example, the stakeholders can get harm but they do not have the rights to protect themselves.
+Then when we categorize that from a potential action, we might as well consider their harm as acceptable and neglect it.
+Which is why I think identifying their rights is thte most critical step in analysis phase.

+---
+I think I am a bit lost on this lesson.
+This takes a lot of good morality to continue on my end.
+I did not expect it would take a bit longer to understand this topic.

 ---
 ## References